slidevjs/slidev/docs/custom/config-parser.md

 # Configure Pre-Parser

 ::: info
 Custom pre-parsers are not supposed to be used too often.
-Please only use it if you really want to have your custom syntax.
+Usually you can use [Transformers](./config-transformers) for custom syntaxes.
 :::

 Slidev parses your presentation file (e.g. `slides.md`) in three steps: